DeviceConnect/DeviceConnect-JS/README.md

     if (eventCode == 0) {
          // During authorized the connected WebSocket.
 Events are not yet able to receive.
     } else if (eventCode == -1) {
-         // Pre-approval.
+         // Approved.
 Events can be received.
     }else if (eventCode == 1) {
          // close
     } else {